Pronouns: she / her / hers

 Sarah also provides psycho-educational and autism assessments for children and teens.
 She offers a holistic and comprehensive approach to assessment, to help parents and teachers better support the student’s learning and overall development at home and school.
 Sarah has a special interest in early diagnosis of ASD in toddlers, and many years of training and experience within this specialized area.

 In her spare time, Sarah enjoys hiking, gardening and being outdoors.
-She is a mother of two young children, who keep her on her toes and are constant reminders of how differently each child learns.
+She is a mother of two young children, who keep her on her toes and are constant reminders of how uniquely wonderful and challenging each child can be.

 Education: Master's Degree in School Psychology (University of British Columbia)